 OneDrive Microsoft’s cloud storage service is heavily integrated into Windows 10.
 And the Windows 10 explorer is occupied by the OneDrive folder prominently just below the Quick Access section.
-This is so because, OneDrive comes bundled with Windows 10 to help users store their documents and other data online in the cloud and sync it between your computers.
+This is so because OneDrive comes bundled with Windows 10 to help users store their documents and other data online in the cloud and sync it between their computers.
 It can be used to store your documents and other data online in the cloud and sync it between your computers.
 If you don’t use OneDrive, you can also remove one drive from windows 10 explorer with a simple registry tweak.
 Here fallow Bellow to Remove one Drive integration from The Windows file explorer permanently.

 Remove OneDrive From Windows 10 File Explorer

 There is a simple Registry tweak that helps you to Get rid of this One drive integration from your file explorer.

 Note Before processing first note: we are going to make some changes to Windows Registry.
 And windows Registry are the most essential part of windows. any wrong modification can cause issues.
 For That, we recommend Create System Restore point Before making any changes on Windows Registry.
 So That if anything goes wrong while making changes on the Registry we can perform a system restore to revert back windows to a previous working state.

 First click on start menu search and Type Regedit.exe and hit the enter key.
 This will open the windows registry editor.